 Course Area - Bahía de los Ángeles

 The Bahia de los Angeles ("Bay of Angels") is a beautiful costal bay located along the eastern shore of the Baja Peninsula in the state of Baja California, Mexico on the Sea of Cortez/Gulf of California.
 Outback Adventures has been conducting sea kayak trips in Baja California for many years.
 We have fostered many positive relationships with our friends in Mexico, and have developed an extensive working knowledge of the area.
-Bahia de los Angeles sits in the rain shadow of the Baja California mountains, which give it it's very dry desert climate.
+Bahia de los Angeles sits in the rain shadow of the Baja California mountains, which gives it it's very dry desert climate.
 At the north end of the bay lies Punta la Gringa and to the south is Playa Rincon.
 There are 16 islands off the coast.
 Although quite hot during the summer months, the Bay of LA is the perfect place for sea kayaking.

 Day 1 - Meet at Outback Adventures Office / Rental shop.(10am) Meet group, check gear and depart for kayak destination.
 Beachfront camp on the Pacific on the first night.

 Day 2 - Continue drive to kayak destination early in the morning.
 Arrive at Bahia de Los Angeles, set up camp and learn and practice paddle skills.
 Camp along the coast.

 Day 3 - Load the boats with gear, food and water and paddle away from shore.
 Camp along the coast.

 Day 4-8 - Explore the Baja coastline, practice paddle skills, snorkel, swim, search for wildlife and get to know about life at UCSD.
 Drive back to campus on day 8 for trip clean up and a final celebration dinner.
 Camp at Outback Adventures for the final night.